Versayce/aznext-capstone/README.md

 #How To Run
 * Run npm i to install dependancies.
-* Start docker desktop and run npm run dockerdb in project root.
+* Start docker desktop and run "npm run dockerdb" in project root.
 * cd to client folder and run "npm run dev".
 * cd to server folder and run "npm run dev".